Patellofemoral pain syndrome

 About patellofemoral pain syndrome

 Patellofemoral pain syndrome is one of the most common causes of knee pain.
-Although anyone can get it, it’s more common in women, and in people in their twenties and thirties.
+Although anyone can get it, but it’s more common in women, and in people in their twenties and thirties.
 Patellofemoral pain syndrome is sometimes called ‘runner’s knee’ because it’s particularly common in people who run.
 But you can get it doing other sports too.
+Patellofemoral pain syndrome can affect one or both of your knees.

 Causes of patellofemoral pain syndrome

-The exact reasons why you can develop patellofemoral pain syndrome aren’t known.
+The exact causes of patellofemoral pain syndrome aren’t known.
 But it’s probably caused by a combination of things.
-It often develops as a result of overuse – for instance, if you have repeated stress on your knee during sports.
-It can also be triggered by a sudden change in how often you exercise or how long you exercise for.
+It often develops as a result of overuse – such as doing sports.
+It can also be triggered by a sudden change in how often or how long you exercise for.

 Looking for physiotherapy?